aedobbyn/menu-builder/compile/writeup.md

 ### Building

-Now to build a menu.
+Now that we've got our data, on to building a menu.
 The only constraint we'll worry about for now is that menus have to contain at least 2300 calories.
 Our strategy is simple; pick one serving of a food at random from our dataset and, if it doesn't yet exist in our menu, add it.
 We do this until we're no longer under 2300 calories.

-That's implemented in `add_calories()` below, which we'll as a helper inside `build_menu()`.
+That's implemented in `add_calories()` below, which we'll as a helper inside the main building function, `build_menu()`.
 The reason I've spun `add_calories()` out into its own function is so that we can easily add more foods to existing menus.
-It takes `menu` as its first argument, unlike `build_menu()` which takes a dataframe of possible foods to choose from as its first argument.
-That makes it more convenient to call `add_calories()` from inside `build_menu()` and use `build_menu()` primarily to create totally new menus.
+Unlike `build_menu()` which takes a dataframe of possible foods to choose from as its first argument, `add_calories()` takes `menu` as its first argument, making it convenient to pipe a menu in that needs more calories.

 ```r